RexManglicmot/Mammographic-Masses-Neural-Network/Mammographic-Masses-Neural-Network.md

 Artificial Neural Networks is akin to the nervous system in that the model uses several neurons through an interconnected pathway to detect hidden patterns in complex datasets.
-ANN take in data and train to recoginize patterns and predict outputs.
+ANN take in data and train to recognize patterns and predict outputs.

-Examples of ANN is facial recognition, forecasting, music composition, etc.
+Examples of ANN is facial recognition, forecasting, music composition, etc. Tasks such as image recognition can take minutes compared to hours when humans are invovled.[^8]

 ANN comprised of: